Click below to track what's going on with cannabis regulations at various levels of government.

 Statewide, 63% of voters approved medical cannabis (the MMMA) in 2008, and 56% approved adult-use cannabis (the MRTMA) in 2018.
 There is strong local support in many communities to allow the legal, licensed cannabis industry to operate.

 If your community's elected officials have not yet decided to opt in and allow the licensed cannabis industry to operate within your municipality, let us know!
 Your voice is important... and can be made more effective by joining the Guild.

 At the beginning of March 2021, the State of Michigan sent its first excise tax share disbursement of $28,001.32 per licensed retailer or microbusiness, to communities around the State.
 This represents a potentially significant amount of unrestricted funds, which can typically be used by communities for anything in their budget.
 At a WMCG webinar with MRA Director Andrew Brisbo in September 2021, he estimated the next disbursement to be larger than before.

 Indeed, in March 2022, the State's next disbursement came to $56,453.44 per licensed retailer or microbusiness.

 Is your city/town/village council not sure whether the municipality should opt in?
-More than $56k per retailer/microbusiness might help.
+More than $56k per year, per retailer/microbusiness might help.

-As of the end of February 2022 there are 8 licensed microbusinesses and 460 licensed retailers, statewide.
+As of the end of June 2022 there are 526 licensed retailers and 14 licensed microbusinesses, statewide.
 (Click for a map)